 Starbucks Coffee Hirosaki Koenmae store former conference room

-The room immediately inside the entrance was formerly a conference room.
+The room you enter right from the entrance is the former conference room.

 Bunaco Lighting